abrantesandreza/ubank/README.md

 ## Features

-- Categories: the user can add, list, edit and delete categories, grouping transactions by purpose or nature, such as "Food", "Transportation", "Health", "Leisure", "Salary", "Investments", among others.
+- Categories: the user can add, list, edit and delete categories, grouping transactions by purpose or nature, such as "Food", "Transportation", "Health", "Leisure", "Investments", among others.

 ## Future Implementations